noagarcia/explain-paintings/README.md

   <img width="460" src="https://github.com/noagarcia/explain-paintings/blob/main/main.png?raw=true">
 </p>

-This repository is for the annotated data in the [paper]() *Explain Me the Painting: Multi-TopicKnowledgeable Art Description Generation*, published at [ICCV 2021](http://iccv2021.thecvf.com/).
+This repository is for the annotated data in the paper[Explain Me the Painting: Multi-TopicKnowledgeable Art Description Generatio](), published at [ICCV 2021](http://iccv2021.thecvf.com/).

-The code for the model introduced in the paper can be found in this other [repository]().
+The code for the model introduced in the paper can be found in this other (TODO)[repository]().

 ### Data
 Art descriptions can be classified into three main topics [1]: